-Authenticating with Microsoft Azure AD or Okta
+Authenticating with Microsoft Entra ID or Okta

-To configure Azure AD or Okta authentication
+To configure Entra ID or Okta authentication

 1.Open the Xtraction Settings utility.
 You can find the utility with the other installed Xtraction files (by default at C:\Program Files (x86)\Xtraction Software\Xtraction\Tools).